By Michael Gavin, President, PRIUM

 About Michael Gavin

-Before joining PRIUM in 2010, Gavin was a consultant with Kurt Salmon Associates, a leading provider of strategic advisory services to the healthcare provider sector.
-He is also the former vice president of operations for MDdatacor, Inc., which provided innovative information technology solutions to support pay-for-performance programs.
-Previously, he was a consultant with The Monitor Group in Cambridge, Massachusetts.
-He holds an MBA from Emory University’s Goizueta Business School, and a BSBA degree in Finance from Georgetown University’s McDonough School of Business.
+Prior to joining PRIUM, Gavin was a consultant with Kurt Salmon Associates, a leading provider of strategic advisory services to the healthcare provider sector.
+Previously, he served as the vice president of operations for MDdatacor, Inc., a health services start-up that provides innovative information technology solutions to support pay-for-performance programs in the ambulatory care environment.
+He began his career as a consultant with The Monitor Group, a global strategy consulting firm in Cambridge, Mass.

-An Ameritox solutions provider, PRIUM is a leader in the market for workers’ compensation medical interventions through a collaborative physician engagement process encompassing evidence-based medicine, clinical oversight, and jurisdictional guidelines to ensure optimal financial and clinical outcomes.
-PRIUM’s ability to secure higher agreement rates with physicians to modify treatment plans and ensure compliance is unmatched.
-The hallmark of the medical intervention company’s success is to eliminate unnecessary treatment through a comprehensive approach that includes complex medical interventions, utilization reviews, and independent medical exams.
-Based in Duluth, Ga., PRIUM can be reached at www.prium.com or 888-588-4964.
+An Ameritox solutions provider, PRIUM sets the industry standard for workers’ compensation medical interventions through its ability to secure higher agreement rates and to help ensure compliance with modified treatment plans.
+The hallmark of the medical intervention company’s success is a collaborative physician engagement process encompassing evidence-based medicine, clinical oversight, and jurisdictional guidelines to facilitate optimal financial and clinical outcomes.
+PRIUM helps eliminate unnecessary treatment through a comprehensive approach that includes complex medical interventions, utilization reviews, urine drug monitoring, and independent medical exams.
+Based in Duluth, Ga., PRIUM can be reached at prium.com or 888.588.4964.